hi10drasingh/golang-base/README.md

 # drm-coupon
-This service will manage all coupons related queries
+This service will manage all coupon related queries